kswaswa/313_Proj5/README.md

 # 313_Proj5
-This is Proj 5 for CMSC 313.
+Katie Swanson - Proj 5 - CMSC 313

+File Info: When year_published is 20, it means it is pointing to nothing, or it is at the end of the linked list.